-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 “Who says that?”
 Swan asks.

-Trump refuses to respond, and instead keeps going on about the genius of banning travel from China.
+Trump refuses to respond and instead keeps going on about the genius of banning travel from China.
 That is, until Swan asks the question backseat interviewers have wanted to ask Trump every time he’s touted this initiative as key to America’s defense against COVID.

 “It was already here by the time you banned China,” he says.